marmelab/react-admin/docs/DataProviders.md

 ## Enabling Query Logs

-React-admin uses `react-query` to call the dataProvider.
-You can see all the calls made by react-query in the browser thanks to [the react-query devtools](https://tanstack.com/query/v5/docs/react/devtools).
+React-admin uses `react-query` to call the Data Provider.
+You can view all `react-query` calls in the browser using the [react-query devtools](https://tanstack.com/query/v5/docs/react/devtools).

 ![React-Query DevTools](./img/react-query-devtools.png)

-To enable these devtools, add the `<ReactQueryDevtools>` component to a custom Layout:
+To enable these devtools, add the `<ReactQueryDevtools>` component to a custom layout:

 ```jsx
 import { Layout } from 'react-admin';